orchidsoftware/orchid.software/source/en/docs/quickstart-crud.md

 }
 ```

-Now we are a set for managing (creating, viewing, editing and deleting entries) a blog, do not forget to take care of the convenience of navigation from the previous material by adding menu items and breadcrumbs.
+Now we are a set for managing (creating, viewing, editing, and deleting entries) a blog, do not forget to take care of the convenience of navigation from the previous material by adding menu items and breadcrumbs.